HenryLin512/capstone-project-calorie-hawk/README.md

      ==> So use the terminal that you used to installed Node.js on.

 👉 Step 3 — Install Firebase
+   * In the same folder, CalorieHawk type the command below:

                       npm install firebase

 ⚠️ Caution: If after installing all dependencies and VS Code still displays red errors.
 Closing your VS Code and reopening it again will clear out all the red errors.

 👉 Step 4 — Start the App
+  * In the same folder, CalorieHawk, type the command below

                       npx expo start